TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

    }

 `$query->logicalOr($constraint1, $constraint2);`
-   Two conditions are joined with a logical *or*, it gives back the resulting condition.
+   Two conditions are joined with a logical *or*, that returns a condition.
-   Multiple parameters are allowed, at least 2.
-Since TYPO3 12 passing the parameters as array is not allowed anymore.
-For a migration have a look at the above description for function :php:`logicalAnd`.
+   A minimum of two paramaters are allowed.
+As of TYPO3 version 12, passing the parameters as an array is not allowed.
+For a migration, check the the description above for :php:`logicalAnd`.

 `$query->logicalNot($constraint);`
     Returns a condition that inverts the result of the given condition (logical *not*).